myinan/restaurant-page/README.md

 # restaurant-page
 Restaurant page.
 Created to practice npm, webpack, modular design and creating DOM elements with vanilla Javascript.
+Every element on this app is generated on DOM.